Campsis radicans: Taxonomy

-The flamboyant flowering of Campsis radicans made it obvious to even the least botanically-minded of the first English colonists in Virginia.
-Consequently, the plant quickly made its way to England early in the 17th century.

-Its botanical parentage, as a hardy member of a mostly subtropical group, made its naming problematic: according to John Parkinson, the Virginia settlers were at first calling it a jasmine or a honeysuckle, and then a bellflower; he classed it in the genus Apocynum (dogbane).
+The botanical parentage of Campsis radicans, as a hardy member of a mostly subtropical group, made its naming problematic: according to John Parkinson, the Virginia settlers were at first calling it a jasmine or a honeysuckle, and then a bellflower; he classed it in the genus Apocynum (dogbane).
 Joseph Pitton de Tournefort erected a catch-all genus Bignonia in 1700, from which it has since been extricated.

 Etymology

 The Latin specific epithet radicans means 'with stems that take root'.
 The plant is commonly known as cow-itch vine because skin redness and itching is experienced by some people after coming in contact with the leaves.

 Distribution

 Campsis radicans is native to the eastern United States and extreme southern Ontario in Canada.
 It is naturalized in parts of the western United States as well as in Ontario and southern Quebec, parts of Europe, and scattered locations in Latin America.

 Ecology

 In the pre-Columbian landscape, C. radicans was mostly limited to bottomlands in swamps, but has since become a successful colonizer of thickets, fencerows, and abandoned farmland.
 C. radicans can also be found in floodplain forests, including along their edges, and on river banks.

 The flowers bloom in the summer for about three months and are very attractive to hummingbirds such as the ruby-throated hummingbird, while many types of birds like to nest in the dense foliage.
 Halictid bees, flies, and ants also feed on the nectar of the plant's extra-floral nectaries.
 Nectar robbing behavior has been observed to be performed by orchard orioles (Icterus spurius), which puncture and enlarge holes in the flower base to access nectaries.
 Certain sphinx moths with elongate proboscises are able to successfully feed on trumpet vines while hovering in front of the flower.

 The flowers are followed by large seed pods.
 As these mature, they dry and split.
 Hundreds of thin, brown, paper-like seeds are released.
 These are easily grown when stratified.
 Larvae of Clydonopteron sacculana (the trumpet vine moth) feed on the seed pods.

 C. radicans occasionally acts as a food source for large mammals.
 However, the plant is slightly toxic if ingested, and contact with flowers and leaves can result in swelling and skin redness.

 C. radicans is sometimes considered a weedy species.
 Thinning the vines during the growing season and cutting them back during winter can help to limit their aggressive spread.